jdupl/persephone/README.md

 * Once you're done, copy `persephone.sh` to `/etc/init.d/persephone`.
 * make it executable, `sudo chmod 755 /etc/init.d/persephone`.
 * register it, `sudo update-rc.d persephone defaults`.
 Perséphone should now boot when you start your computer.
-You can manually control persephone with the `service persephone (start|stop|restart)` command.
+You can manually control persephone with the `sudo service persephone (start|stop|restart)` command.

 ## License
 Use this at your own risk.
 The Perséphone project and its authors are not responsible for the content you download with it.